 Sickle Cell in Africa

-Medicines and hospital admissions are essentially the lifeline to children and young people living with this genetic blood disorder - Sickle cell anaemia.
+Medicines and hospital admissions are essentially the lifelines for children and young people living with this genetic blood disorder - Sickle cell anaemia, to keep well.
+They are easily overwhelmed by bacterial infections and need to have access to drugs that will build up their immunity.

 Unfortunately, many families in Africa are not able to afford the costs of these drugs and hospitalization, thus many children become overwhelmed by minor infections that cause more organ damage or terminate their lives.